PTLD: Sim-to-real Privileged Tactile Latent Distillation for Dexterous Manipulation: : Privileged Tactile Latent Distillation

 \subsection{Privileged sensors for Sim-to-Real Tactile Distillation}

-The essence of our method relies on the observation that allowing the actor access to \emph{privileged sensors} that provide higher observability into the state, such as object pose and object shape, significantly improves policy performance in simulation compared to policies that take as input only partial observations $\Xc^\text{sensor}$.
-Despite this gap, most prior work still uses the suboptimal policy with simplified sensor inputs that are available at deployment time to achieve zero-shot sim-to-real transfer, sacrificing policy performance for simple input sensor modalities.
-In contrast, the \emph{privileged sensor} policy cannot be directly deployed in the real world as these observations are naturally inaccessible at deployment time.
-To overcome this limitation while still benefiting from the privileged policy, we instrument a real-world cell with multiple cameras and object markers to provide (noisy) object poses $\Tv_t^W \in \mathbf{SE}(3)$ as the real world \emph{privileged sensor}, and additionally also \emph{sensorize} the multi-fingered robot hand with tactile sensors.
-Then we deploy the \emph{privileged sensor} policy in the real-world cell and collect an offline dataset of \emph{on policy demonstrations}, recording both the latent representations produced by the policy and the associated tactile sensor observations (\cref{fig:privileged_tactile_latent_distillation}).
+The essence of our method relies on the observation that by allowing the actor access to \emph{privileged sensors} that provide higher observability into the state, such as object pose and object shape, significantly improves policy performance in simulation compared to policies that take as input only partial observations $\Xc^\text{sensor}$ such as \emph{proprioception}.
+Despite this gap, most prior work still uses the suboptimal policy at deployment time to achieve zero-shot sim-to-real transfer, sacrificing policy performance for simpler but deployable sensor modalities.
+In contrast, the \emph{privileged sensor} policy cannot be directly deployed in the real world as these observations are inaccessible at deployment time.
+To overcome this limitation, we instrument a real-world cell with multiple cameras and object markers to provide (noisy) object poses $\Tv_t^W \in \mathbf{SE}(3)$ as the real world \emph{privileged sensor}, and additionally also \emph{sensorize} the multi-fingered robot hand with tactile sensors.
+Then we deploy the \emph{privileged sensor} policy in the real-world cell and collect an offline dataset of \emph{on policy demonstrations}, recording both the latent representations produced by the policy and the associated tactile sensor observations.
 Using this data, we train an observation encoder that takes as input both tactile sensor data and proprioception data to match the latents from the privileged sensor policy.
-Formally, as illustrated in \cref{fig:privileged_tactile_latent_distillation} we distill the \emph{privileged sensor} policy into a tactile policy and use the MSE loss for supervision.
+Formally, as illustrated in \cref{fig:privileged_tactile_latent_distillation} we distill the \emph{privileged sensor} policy into a tactile policy using MSE loss for supervision.
 At test-time deployment, the tactile encoder replace the \emph{privileged sensor} encoder and no privileged sensor information is used.

 Since the tactile encoder does not have access to a simulator for interactive training, naïve offline distillation can suffer from distribution shift.
-To address this, we employ DAgger~\cite{ross2011reduction}, where we iteratively train the tactile encoder with an aggregated dataset where experience is collected by the policy using intermediate trained tactile encoders.
+To address this, we employ DAgger~\cite{ross2011reduction}, where we iteratively train the tactile encoder with an aggregated dataset with experience collected by the policy using intermediate trained tactile encoders.